TobseF/MagicMaze-Island/README.md

 * <kbd>+</kbd><kbd>-</kbd> Zoom the map in or out.

 ### 🐞 Troubleshooting
-* All player need a different player, the correct number of players, and the same game channel.
+* All players need a different _player-number_, the correct _number of players_, and the same _game channel_.
   Otherwise it's not possible for the game to sync the game states.
 Choose the channel wisely, because only your team should use it.
-If also other players have chosen this channel, the will interact with your game.
+If other players have chosen this channel, they will interact with your game.
-  Unfortunately, for now there is no possibility to see if a channel was already taken by others.
+  Unfortunately, for now there is no possibility to see if a channel is already taken by others.

 #### 🖼 Used Assets